Peer mediation programs have shown themselves to be effective in reducing

 Jones-Bamman: Several key ingredients are needed for a successful program.
 Each program needs champions who are knowledgeable, enthusiastic, and committed leaders to implement and institutionalize the program.
 Administrators must offer strong support, providing funding, space and time for training, coordinating. and promoting the program.
 A high level of competence is crucial; the program will only be as good as the training and support for the adult coordinators and the student mediators.
 A diverse team of students needs to be recruited, and their ability to keep information confidential will make or break the program.
 Finally, it's helpful to network with existing programs to learn firsthand how they've overcome challenges to create successful, effective. peer mediation programs.

-EW: What standards for peer mediation programs and training will you
+EW: What about quality standards for peer mediation programs?

-Now almost ten years later, the Peer Mediation Standards Committee of the Association for Conflict Resolution's Education Section will update the information about training, and also will expand the standards to include such things as program models, intake procedures, ethics, evaluation, cultural competence, and outcomes.
+Jones-Bamman: The Association for Conflict Resolution's Education Section has expanded the standards to include such things as program models, intake procedures, ethics, evaluation, cultural competence, and outcomes.

-The Peer Mediation Standards Committee will draw upon the knowledge and experience of practitioners active in the field and relevant research to review existing standards and develop a comprehensive set of standards for school-based peer mediation programs.
-These standards will detail the components necessary to create and sustain an effective peer mediation program that helps to create a safe and welcoming school climate, empowers youth to use conflict resolution skills to resolve disputes non-violently, and incorporates cultural competence and diversity.
+The standards draw upon relevant research and the knowledge and experience of practitioners active in the field.
+These standards detail the components necessary to create and sustain an effective peer mediation program that helps to create a safe and welcoming school climate, empowers youth to use conflict resolution skills to resolve disputes non-violently, and incorporates cultural competence and diversity.